(self-taught, norge-mex, minnesconsin, magic-surrealism)

 Dr. Swami Lucky Dougie Padilla is a self-taught visionary artist of Norwegian/ Mexican/cowboy roots living in the wilds of Minneapolis/St. Paul, Minnesota, and Pepin, Wisconsin, USA.
 In his 68 years he has lived in a tent thru a sub-zero winter, farmed soybeans, survived the psychedelic travails of Haight-Ashbury, created and lost a million dollar a year business, trained with an armed underground anti-war/Chicano power cadre during the Vietnam war, meditated and lived with his guru in India, done thousands of drawings and paintings, and founded/co-founded numerous organizations and businesses, among them Dougieland Studios, Art Jones Gallery, Art-A-Whirl, Grupo Soap del Corazón, The Borneo Group, Salon Artisimo, the Minnesota Men’s Retreat, Frontera Psychic Tarot, Satsang Tuesday Nights, Paris Northeast, and, and Project Luna Brava.
 Among occupations he has counted artist and arts activist, farmer, blacksmith’s apprentice, small business owner, jade cutter, sportswear designer, psychic/tarot reader/healer, arts educator, yoga instructor, carpenter, house painter, nurse’s aide, roofer, single father, and census taker.
 He learned to sight sing Bach cantatas at age 11, lasted two embattled years in college (1966-8), wandered schizophrenic on the streets of Chicago, had his first heart failure at age 20, helped birth his daughter in a rural commune, and coached and played soccer until his foot didn’t work anymore (age 52).

 Dougie Padilla has served on boards and committees of numerous arts non-profits, has educated and mentored artists of all ages, and has curated and organized exhibitions and art events at all levels.
-For this he has received the Minnesota State Arts Board Fellowship, several Ofrenda awards from CreArte, Chicano Latino Cultural Center and Museum, and the Jerome Foundation Travel Grant.
+For this he has received the Minnesota State Arts Board Fellowship, the Northeast Minneapolis Arts District Vision Award, several Ofrenda awards from CreArte, Chicano Latino Cultural Center and Museum, and the Jerome Foundation Travel Grant.
 He was named Minneapolis’ City Pages’ “Artist of the Year”, and was nominated for a Bush Foundation lifetime achievement award.
-He resides in lovely Northeast Minneapolis with his extraordinary wife, Susan Jacobsen, near some of his delightful extended family (which includes six grandchildren... and a wonderful coonhound named Stella).
-Recently he moved his studio to the delightful small town of Pepin, Wisconsin, along the banks of the mighty Mississippi 1 1/2 hours southeast of the Twin Cities, where he is having a great time making art in a big ole 2 store-front built in the 1880's.
+He resides half time in lovely Northeast Minneapolis with his extraordinary wife, Susan Jacobsen, near some of his delightful extended family (which includes five grandchildren... and a wonderful coonhound named Stella) and half time in his studio in the delightful small town of Pepin, Wisconsin, along the banks of the mighty Mississippi 1 1/2 hours southeast of the Twin Cities.
+There he is having a great time making art in a big ole 2 store-front built in the 1880's.
 He travels back and forth between these two heavens and is still much pleased to live in this world.
 (10/6/14)

 Om Tat Sat